AxayRam/C-POINTER/README.md

-Instructions
+#Instructions

-1.Create a code space (reuse if already created): code -> codespaces -> + button!
+1. Create a code space (reuse if already created): code -> codespaces -> + button!

 2. Add code in main.c in the main() function.\